FluidTYPO3/vhs/Documentation/Usage/Index.rst

 =====

 These are uses that deserve a special mention.
-The complete compendium of ViewHelpers can be found on the :ref:`view-helpers` pages.
+The complete compendium of ViewHelpers can be found on the :doc:`/fluidtypo3/vhs/latest/Index` pages.

 **Table of Contents:**